-Government guidance means that in some instances banks and building societies now require EWS1 forms from leaseholders and shared owners who are applying to staircase (buy a greater share of their property), or re-mortgage or sell their property.
+Government guidance regarding external wall systems means that in some instances banks and building societies are requesting an EWS1 forms from leaseholders and shared owners who are applying to staircase (buy a greater share of their property), re-mortgage or sell their property.

 What is an EWS1 form and is it relevant to me?